k7632670-hash/quantum-chemistry/README.md

 □ Geometry Optimization
 □ Hessian
 □ IR Spectrum
-Above functios are already completed in Roothaan Equations_RHF sto3g.py But they are not separeted to class.
+Above functios are already completed in "Roothaan Equations_RHF sto3g.py" But they are not separeted to class.
 It's inconvenient to review programs.
 So, I'm making them modules now.